Flatulence humor: History

-The medieval Latin joke book Facetiae includes six tales about farting.
+The medieval Latin joke book Facetiae by Poggio Bracciolini includes six tales about farting.

 François Rabelais' tales of Gargantua and Pantagruel are laden with acts of flatulence.
 In Chapter XXVII of the second book, the giant, Pantagruel, releases a fart that "made the earth shake for twenty-nine miles around, and the foul air he blew out created more than fifty-three thousand tiny men, dwarves and creatures of weird shapes, and then he emitted a fat wet fart that turned into just as many tiny stooping women."

 The plays of William Shakespeare include several humorous references to flatulence, including the following from Othello:

+Jonathan Swift's pseudomedical pamphlet The Benefit of Farting Explain'd satirizes the garrulous nature of women and the taboo surrounding their farts in polite society by arguing that permitting women fart would make them less talkative.
+His anonymously published work from the same year, Arse Musica; or, The Lady’s Back Report to Don Fart-in-hand-o Puff-in dorst, mocks the public’s enthusiasm for Italian opera and lists "Fifty Two Ladies of Quality" who were under fart pseudonyms.
+He revisits the taboo of women farting again in his 1734 poem Cassinus and Peter.

 Benjamin Franklin, in his open letter "To the Royal Academy of Farting", satirically proposes that converting farts into a more agreeable form through science should be a milestone goal of the Royal Academy.

-In Mark Twain's 1601, properly named [ Date: 1601.]
-Conversation, as it was the Social Fireside, in the Time of the Tudors, a cupbearer at Court who's a Diarist reports:
+In Mark Twain's 1876 pamphlet 1601 a cupbearer at Court who's a Diarist reports:

 The Queen inquires as to the source, and receives various replies.
 Lady Alice says:

-In the first chapter of Moby Dick, the narrator states:
+In the first chapter of Moby-Dick by Herman Melville, the narrator states:

+Gallery of medieval flatulent-artwork

+These images came from medieval manuscripts from the 13th and 14th centuries.

 Inculpatory pronouncements

 The sourcing of a fart involves a ritual of assignment that sometimes takes the form of a rhyming game.
 These are frequently used to discourage others from mentioning the fart or to turn the embarrassment of farting into a pleasurable subject matter.
 The trick is to pin the blame on someone else, often by means of deception, or using a back and forth rhyming game that includes phrases such as the following:

+The following begin with "He who ...", "She who ...", "They who ...", "Whoever ..." or "The one who ...":